fabianopinto/smoker/README.md

 ## Development Workflow

 1. Write code in the `src` directory
-2. Write unit tests in `test` directory with Vitest
+2. Write unit tests in `test` directory with Vitest to test the framework components
-3. Write BDD specifications in `features` with Cucumber
+3. Write BDD specifications in `features` with Cucumber to test your target systems
-4. Write step definitions in `features/step_definitions`
+4. Write step definitions in `features/step_definitions` that interact with your target systems
 5. Run `npm run lint` to check for code quality issues
 6. Run `npm run format` to format code with Prettier
-7. Run `npm test` to run unit tests
+7. Run `npm test` to run unit tests for the framework itself
 8. Run `npm run build` to build the project
-9. Run `npm start` to run the application and execute Cucumber tests
+9. Run `npm start` to run the application and execute smoke tests against target systems

 ## Project Configuration